Okteto-India/Bangalore/README.md

 Share your application with the world by adding them to the Okteto Cloud Application Catalog, and put your ideas in production with the click of a button.

 Learn more about Okteto and join us on Twitter( https://twitter.com/oktetohq ), or in the #okteto channel in the Kubernetes community Slack

+## Workshop based on Okteto Cloud
+Okteto Cloud gives you free access to sandboxed Kubernetes namespaces, fully integrated with remote development capabilities.
+Develop your Kubernetes applications in Okteto Cloud and forget about slow and tedious local development forever.